W-IT-Solutions/TSP-DNS-fix/README.md

 Now we're able to do lookups even when the main interface is down, on each interface (LTE endpoint) that is up.
 We monitor the interface state with dpinger which writes the values to a file and a systemd script checks those values and adds or removes outgoing-interfaces from unbound.conf automatically based on link status.
 End result, always a working DNS resolver.
+Current logic:
+`If $interface loss % (avg. over 60 seconds) -gt 15% - remove interface from the outgoing.conf and reload.` `If $interface loss % (avg. over 60 seconds) -eq 0% - add the interface in outgoing.conf and reload.`

 So this partly solves the issues, the remaining issue is that when we bring down the main interface (metric wise) with bash connOff.sh $IP
 The DNS keeps working but, the system doesn't know the LTE endpoint is down since no program/script informs the system that that is the case.
 While still trying to route traffic over that interface for eg. `apt update` or `curl website.com`.
 But that will fail.